Bravo-6-CoolBreeze/pei_group_assignment/README.markdown

    - The tests include edge cases (e.g., invalid files, empty datasets).

 6. **Helper Functions**:
    - The `sales_data_processing_helper.ipynb` notebook contains reusable functions imported by the main and test notebooks.
-Ensure it’s accessible in the workspace (e.g., via `/FileStore/scripts/`).
+Ensure it’s accessible in the workspace (Please use the same folder structure as present in the repo).

 ## Future Improvements